yaneStasya/Be-Better-Version-of-Yourself/README.md

 ### Interesting Info

-I'm reaaly into __gothic__, and I enjoy everything connected with it, including _music, style, clothes, etc_.
+I'm realy into __gothic__, and I enjoy everything connected with it, including _music, style, clothes, etc_.

 ## Some of My Favourite Motivations
 > Embarassment is the cost of entry.
 If you aren't willing to look like a foolish beginner, you'll never become a graceful master.